microcoder-py/bloglytics/README.md

 # bloglytics

-A tool for quickly analysing how much time users are spending on each widget of your blog
+A Flutter tool for quickly analysing how much time users are spending on each widget of your blog

 ## Who is this for?